8 tips for navigating Google Maps like a pro

 Google Maps also offers the option to search for places like restaurants or gas stations while en route.
 That means you can take one or more quick detours without having to reconfigure your whole journey.
 When you’re in navigation mode, just tap the search icon and you’ll be able to choose from broad categories—such as ATMs, coffee shops, restaurants, and convenience stores—or search for a particular place from the search box on top.

 The app will show your suitable locations near your current route, together with their star rating and how long the detour will take.
 Pan around the map to see more suggestions.
 When you choose one, tap on it and then hit Add stop.
 Running some errands?
-You can add up to nine stop-offs on a single journey and rearrange them by tapping the menu button (three dots, top right) on the first navigation screen, then choosing Add stop.
+You can add up to nine stop-offs on a single journey and rearrange them.
+To do this, exit navigation mode and tap the menu button (three dots, top right), and choose Edit stops.

 Double-tap to zoom the map